LeftyBC/weebullet/README.md

 `/set plugins.var.python.weebullet.ignored_channels [#channel1[, #channel2[, #channel3[, ...]]]]` if you wish to set ignored channels manually (default blank)

 `/set plugins.var.python.weebullet.min_notify_interval [0|NUMBER]` to set a minimum interval in seconds between notifications (default 0, disabled)

+`/set plugins.var.python.weebullet.ignore_on_relay [0|1]` set to 1 if you want to suppress push notifications when a client is connected to your weechat via weechat-relay (default `0`)